-However - I'd do more reading!!
+However, I'd do more reading!!
 Find out exactly what can happen and what to look out for.
 Make sure your body isn't producing too many eggs, you need around fifteen to give you a chance.
 Having over thirty like me will bring on OHSS.
 If it is, talk to your Dr about reducing your medication.
-Be as informed as possible as even the smallest percentage risks can happen to you!
+Be as informed as possible as even the least common risks can happen to you!

 I just want to raise awareness of what can happen.
 Good luck with your IVF treatments and I hope it works the first time—just do as much as you can to protect yourself!